nganganth/setup_web_server/README.md

 * Create a new DB and name it as `manager`
 * Execute `.sql` files for creating tables and adding the initialization data
 * In case, DB already exists and dump file is already created, please import `.dump` file to restore DB
+* Issues:
+- Create a new server, and set `Connection`'s address as VM's address, Error saving properties occurs: `Unable to connect to server.
+Could not translate host name to address`
+=> Set `Connection`'s address as localhost: 127.0.0.1
+=> In SSH Tunnel tab, enable `Use SSH tunneling` and inputs the necessary information of VM.
+- Try to import `.dump` file for restoring DB, nothing happens after `restore job created` => Pgadmin version issue

 ### Install JDK 11